-To maximize performance, we will consider funds with new or undiscovered managers as well as smaller funds if we believe they will add value to our clients’ portfolios.
+To maximize performance, we may consider funds with new or undiscovered managers as well as smaller funds if we believe they will add value to our clients’ portfolios.
 By applying a combination of top-down and bottom-up research, we build models that will help us select ideal funds for each portfolio.
-Additionally, we review and test the integrity of our portfolios on a quarterly basis; if a fund underperforms its peers, the fund is flagged for heightened review and will be replaced if underperformance continues.
+Additionally, we review and test the integrity of our funds on a quarterly basis; if a fund underperforms its peers, the fund is flagged for heightened review and will be replaced if underperformance continues.
 We also monitor fund performance and rebalance our portfolios based on valuations when necessary.
 Finally, all of our portfolios may contain hedges to protect against market decline, with the conservative portfolio usually maintaining a constant hedge.

 Portfolio Managers will use option strategies in various circumstances to create income or as a hedge.
 Selling covered calls and puts to generate income with known results is a common strategy at UASI.
 We employ different combinations of calls and puts to maximize returns and minimize risk.
-If we can identify a period of increased volatility, we will employ a strategy called the Long Straddle.

 By writing covered calls, United is able to generate income in the form of an option premium received.
 This effectively reduces the risk of a long stock position when its price is falling, as the premium will offset some or all of the loss.
 Covered call writing also allows us to increase returns (think of the premiums as income) during intervals when the market is flat.
 During a bull market, the option may be exercised and the stock called away.
 While some upside is negated, the position is still sold at the set higher price, and the option premium received adds to any gain.